 The production cost method adjusts prices on the foundation that the difference between the qualities of old and new products corresponds to the difference in costs to produce that difference.
 The advantage of the production cost method is that as long as data can be obtained from each surveyed firm, the information can be incorporated easily.
 This indicates that the application range of this method can be broad.
 The Bank constantly exchanges information with firms and uses the obtained information after judging whether any bias exists regarding the cost information on quality changes.
-This method is applied to more than 10 percent of replacements of price data for the CSPI during 2000.
-However, various restrictions exist when using this method.
-First, it is difficult to evaluate characteristics such as designs and brands in terms of costs.
-Second, if functional changes corresponding to the increase or decrease in quality are diversified, the burden of calculating the cost changes by surveyed companies cannot be ignored.
-Other than this, the difficulties particular to service prices are discussed later in this paper.
+This method is applied to more than 10 percent of replacements of price data for the CSPI during 2001.
 An actual example from 2000 of the CSPI follows.